heroncenter/heroncenter.github.io/pages/programs/live-performances.md

 ---
 layout: page
-title: "Live Events"
+title: "Live Performances"
-subtitle: subtitle lorem ipsum dolor sit amet consectetur.
+subtitle: Liver performances, open mics, celebrations, and more!
-image:  #main image, can be a link or a file in assets/img/portfolio
+image: live-performances/live=performances.jpg #main image, can be a link or a file in assets/img/portfolio
-alt: image alt text
+alt: People performing at the Wildlife Sanctuary in Westport
 categories: programs
 description:
 subtitle: